-Many Westerners have little sense of how deeply industrial policy is built into the China’s intellectual property system.
-In the past, this blog has reported on some of the industry focused plans, such as the biotechnology plan and the development and execution of the National IP Strategy.
+Many Westerners have little sense of how deeply industrial policy is built into China’s intellectual property system.
+In the past, this blog has reported on some of the industry-focused plans, such as the biotechnology plan and the development and execution of the National IP Strategy.
 China has also woken up to the problem of its plans being misunderstood.
-It recently released an animated film encouraging foreigners to study the new 13th national Five Fear Plan (十三五), presumably to increase understanding of this newly released plan.
+It recently released an animated film encouraging foreigners to study the new 13th national Five Year Plan (十三五), presumably to increase understanding of this newly released plan.

-I recently participated in a panel on industrial policy and intellectual property at the 2016 Fordham IP Conference, where we discussed the role of industrial policy in antitrust, copyright and patent policy in China.
-In my search for a new way of approaching this issue, I turned to another Chinese tradition regarding dispelling illusion to present to the audience how foreigners approach this issue.
+I recently participated in a panel on industrial policy and intellectual property at the 2016 Fordham IP Conference, where we discussed the role of industrial policy in antitrust, copyright, and patent policy in China.
+In my search for a new way of approaching this issue, I turned to another Chinese tradition regarding dispelling illusions to present to the audience how foreigners approach this issue.

 The 10 Zen Ox Herding Pictures are useful metaphors for stages of awareness of industrial policy in IP, much as they are for Buddhist enlightenment, from finding the ox to enlightenment where the ox and self disappear.
 In the West, the ox herding pictures were popularized through Cat Stevens’ album “Catch Bull at Four, ” which had several songs related to Buddhist meditation and practice.
 I think the analogy to dispelling illusion holds.

 Here are my four stages of riding the “ox” of industrial policy in IP in China: unawareness of the ox; seeing the tail; understanding the ox; and riding the ox.

 The first stage in understanding IP and industrial policy is unawareness.